Struggling to Get on the Property Ladder? You're Not Alone.

 Buying at auction can be a game changer, especially for first-time buyers.
 It’s fast, it’s straightforward, and best of all, it can be a way to nab a property at a lower price than you’d expect.
 There’s something thrilling about the auction room—the quick pace, the excitement, and yes, even the nerves.
 But don’t worry; it’s all part of the experience.

-I get it—buying at auction can be a bit intimidating, especially if it’s your first time.
-That’s why we’ve put together a list of FAQs to help clear things up.
+Buying at auction can be a bit intimidating, especially if it’s your first time.
+That’s why we’ve put together a list of the more common FAQs to help clear things up.
 Whether you’re wondering what happens if the property needs repairs, or how to finance an auction purchase, we’ve got you covered.

 Yes.
 Property auctions are open to first-time buyers as well as investors, landlords and developers.
 While buying at auction differs from purchasing through an estate agent, many first-time buyers successfully purchase their first property at auction each year.